 - Unofficial transcripts from every college or university where you have earned a degree or taken relevant coursework

 - TOEFL scores (if English is not your native language)

-To apply to the online Master of Science in Applied Mathematics, submit your application materials online through the UW Graduate School website.
+To apply to the online Master of Science in Applied and Computational Mathematics, submit your application materials online through the UW Graduate School website.
 We recommend you begin your application early in order to complete all requirements on time.

 Step One: Prepare to Apply

 Get transcripts from each college or university where you have earned a degree or taken relevant coursework.
 Download unofficial transcripts or scan printed copies.